Willie Nelson

 In 1973, after signing with Atlantic Records, Nelson turned to outlaw country, including albums such as Shotgun Willie and Phases and Stages.
 In 1975, he switched to Columbia Records, where he recorded the critically acclaimed album Red Headed Stranger.
 The same year, he recorded another outlaw country album, Wanted!
-The Outlaws, along with Waylon Jennings, Jessi Colter, and Tompall Glaser.
-During the mid-1980s, while creating hit albums like Honeysuckle Rose and recording hit songs like "On the Road Again", "To All the Girls I've Loved Before", and "Pancho and Lefty", he joined the country supergroup The Highwaymen, along with fellow singers Johnny Cash, Waylon Jennings, and Kris Kristofferson.
-In 1985, he helped organize the first Farm Aid concert to benefit American farmers; the concerts have been held annually ever since and Nelson has been a fixture, appearing at every one.
+The Outlaws, with Waylon Jennings, Jessi Colter, and Tompall Glaser.
+During the mid-1980s, while creating hit albums such as Honeysuckle Rose and recording hit songs such as "On the Road Again", "To All the Girls I've Loved Before", and "Pancho and Lefty", he joined the country supergroup The Highwaymen, along with fellow singers Jennings, Johnny Cash, and Kris Kristofferson.
+In 1985, he helped organize the first Farm Aid concert to benefit American farmers; he has appeared at the annual concerts ever since.

 In 1990, Nelson's assets were seized by the Internal Revenue Service, which claimed that he owed $32 million.
 The difficulty of paying his outstanding debt was aggravated by weak investments he had made during the 1980s.
 In 1992, Nelson released The IRS Tapes: Who'll Buy My Memories?; the profits of the double album—destined to the IRS—and the auction of Nelson's assets cleared his debt.
-During the 1990s and 2000s, Nelson continued touring extensively, and released albums every year.
+During the 1990s and 2000s, Nelson continued touring extensively and released albums every year.
 Reviews ranged from positive to mixed.
 He explored genres such as reggae, blues, jazz, and folk.

 Nelson made his first movie appearance in the 1979 film The Electric Horseman, followed by other appearances in movies and on television.
 Nelson is a major liberal activist and the co-chair of the advisory board of the National Organization for the Reform of Marijuana Laws (NORML), which is in favor of marijuana legalization.
 On the environmental front, Nelson owns the biodiesel brand Willie Nelson Biodiesel, whose product is made from vegetable oil.
 Nelson is also the honorary chairman of the advisory board of the Texas Music Project, the official music charity of the state of Texas.